IWantThisAsMyName/TetrisCode/README.md

 - Game is over once pieces reach the top of the board (from the bottom)
 - Can only remove pieces once all space in a line is filled
 - More lines cleared = faster pace = more points
-- Held pieces cannot be repeatedly deployed
+- Held pieces cannot be consecutively deployed
 ### Scoring Rules
 - 1 line cleared: 100 x lvl
 - 2 lines cleared: 300 x lvl